kylehoehns/approval-testing-demo/slidev/slides.md

 With the ApprovalTests framework, rename the output file from `*.received.txt` to `*.approved.txt` when you're finished getting coverage.
 From then on, when the test runs it will compare the output against the approved test results and show an error if output changed.

-With quick and thorough test coverage you can now be confident that your changes will not break existing functionality.
+With thorough test coverage you can now be confident that your changes will not break existing functionality.

+---
+layout: default
+---

+# Do I Have to Use A Library?

+No!
+Instead of a library like Approval Tests you could...

+- Serialize response object as JSON and do a diff
+- Store binary files and compare
+- Hard-code normal assertions based on existing output

 ---
 layout: default